iPhuoc/courses-15-statistics-interview-questions-in-python-khac-phuoc-le/slides/chapter_1_de75eb5d8613c1adaedd3593b32f4583.md

 `@script`
 In order to perform a Chi-Squared Test in Python, we first have to import the chi2_contingency module from scipy.stats.
-We then can use chi2_contingency funtion on our previous contingency table which return the Test Statistic, the p-Value, which is the probability of the observed data under the Null Hypothesis, the degree of Freedoms and the expected contingency table under the Null Hypothesis.
+We then can use the chi2_contingency function on our previous contingency table which return the Test Statistic, the p-Value, which is the probability of the observed data under the Null Hypothesis, the degree of Freedoms and the expected contingency table under the Null Hypothesis.
 We are interested in the p-Value, so let's print it out.
-The probability is below our signficance level of 0.05 and therefore we can reject our NullHypothesis that there is no difference between click rates of new and old coupons.
+The probability is below our significance  level of 0.05 and therefore we can reject our Null Hypothesis that there is no difference between click rates of new and old coupons.

 ---